eljojo/faircamp-fork/README.md

 These features are knowingly incomplete right now:

-- Embeds (they are available but display as a garbled mess for now)
+- Embeds (available but incomplete implementation)
 - Buy page (functionally there but rather bare in usability still)
 - No-javascript mode (faircamp sites work without javascript too, some things still need to be wrapped up though)